farsinotare/farsinotare.github.io/_posts/2016-01-02-edison-network-tricks.md

 Depending on your network configuration, you must check that routes are setup correctly.
 An important route is the "default" route.
 More information about it [here](http://www.cyberciti.biz/faq/linux-setup-default-gateway-with-route-command/) and [here](https://communities.intel.com/thread/76067?start=0&tstart=0).

-The default gateway can be added with:
+On a fresh device, the network configuration looks like:

+    root@edison:~# netstat -rn
+    Kernel IP routing table
+    Destination     Gateway         Genmask         Flags   MSS Window  irtt Iface 192.168.2.0     0.0.0.0         255.255.255.0   U         0 0          0 usb0

+Note how the default route goes via usb0.

+After configuration and shutting down usb0, you sometimes need to add a default gateway with:

      root@edison:~# route add default gw 192.168.2.1

-Now, a working routes table can look like:
+Then, a working routes table can look like:

      root@edison:~# netstat -rn
      Kernel IP routing table